Mart475/Legion-Square-Upgrade-YMAP/README.md

 * 2: Un-zip the contents of the zip file.

-* 3: Insert into the resource folder (FiveM Server).
+* 3: Insert into the resources folder (FiveM Server).

 * 4: Start the resource (start legionsquareupgrade).